Nostalgia: Environmental

+Geography

+Specific locations can trigger nostalgia.
+Such places are often associated with an individual's past, reminding them of their past childhood, relationships, or achievements.
+They may include the homes where they grew up with their families, the schools they attended with friends, or the venues they went to for dating and marriage.

+Nature

 Nature-based factors such as weather and temperature can trigger nostalgia.
 Scientific studies have shown that cold weather makes people more nostalgic, while nostalgia causes people to feel warmer.
 In some societies, elements of nature often trigger a nostalgia for past times when nature played a larger role in culture.

 Environmental philosopher Glenn Albrecht coined the term 'solastalgia' in his 2003 book Solastalgia: a new concept in human health and identity.
 The word is formed from the Latin sōlācium (comfort) and the Greek root ἄλγος (pain, suffering) to describe a form of emotional or existential distress caused by environmental destruction.
-Nostalgia differs from solastalgia because nostalgia is typically generated by spatial separation from important places or persons (one's home, one's family, or loved ones) with which it is often possible, in principle, to reconnect.
+Nostalgia differs from solastalgia because nostalgia is typically generated by spatial separation from important places or persons (one's home, family, friends, or loved ones) with which it is often possible, in principle, to reconnect.
 With solastalgia, in contrast, the grief is typically caused by environmental destruction, so the separation between subject and object is ontological rather than spatial: it is permanent and unbridgeable, and can be experienced while continuing to occupy the same irreversibly degraded place.